BenjaminStanelle/Inventory-Management-Software/README.md

 navigate to client folder then go to the package.json file and npm install all the dependencies in order 1 by 1 while in the client directory in your terminal in addition to these ^^^^ depedencies install this is the same client directory: npm install --save-dev @testing-library/jest-dom

+Require application: MongoDB, NodeJS

 How to run:
-open stock-up folder in visual studios code
+Open stock-up folder in VS code
+Navigate to backend folder
+  npm install
+  npm start
-Navigate to client folder and type in terminal:npm start
+Navigate to front end folder
+  npm install
+  npm start

 Connect to MongoDB: